Are you looking for the best things to do in the Seychelles? This guide breaks it all down for you – keep reading!

 Found on the eastern part of La Digue, Anse Cocos is a small beach with shallow waters at low tide.
 One of the highlights of visiting the beach is the natural pool on one side.

-There’s a small juice stand called ‘Coco Bar’ on the beach which offered a refreshing juice after the hike and sitting in the hot sun.
+There’s a small juice stand called ‘Coco Bar’ on the beach which offers refreshing juice after the hike and sitting in the hot sun.

 Although there are no facilities on the beach, it’s a perfect spot to relax.